Kamikaze

 Today's joy to fly as shield for Him

 In the center of an all-out war of the Japanese people to safeguard the kokutai (national entity), I bravely will die in the sea at Okinawa as a member of the Kamikaze Special Attack Corps.
-Although my body will fall and go the the grave together with an enemy ship, through my spirit's living on forever for the divine war to protect the country, kamikaze (divine wind) will arise and blow in the four seas around Japan.
+Although my body will fall and go the grave together with an enemy ship, through my spirit's living on forever for the divine war to protect the country, kamikaze (divine wind) will arise and blow in the four seas around Japan.
 With my long-cherished desire for Japan's prosperity and utterly defeat of the barbarians (saying of Yoshida Shōin [10]), my exceptional life of 24 years will end with my death in battle.
 I earnestly hope that this opportune day comes quickly to restore prior fortunes and to stop the offensive.

 Long live His Majesty the Emperor